rafiberlin/s2020_image_caption_deep_nl/README.md

 "test": "test2017",
 ```

-Disable `use_pixel_normalization` afterwards, as this works with the 2017 dataset only.
+Be careful though as older version of the dataset might have missing pictures, which were removed later but without
+a proper update of the corresponding annotation files.

 ## Training and testing